hellerve/blog/wip/Carp_and_derive.md

 classes](https://en.wikibooks.org/wiki/Haskell/Classes_and_types), which is a way of defining generic functions that different types can implement.
 An example for that would be `Eq`, the equality typeclass.
-All types that need to be able to compared for equality using `==` have to implement this type class and supply a definition of that function.
+All types that need to be able to be compared for equality using `==` have to implement this type class and supply a definition of that function.
 This is similar to how interface functions in Carp work—interfaces are functions that can have multiple specialized implementations.
-In fact, the definition of equality look relatively similar in Haskell and Carp.
+In fact, the definitions of equality look relatively alike in Haskell and Carp.

 Look at the Haskell version: